-CABs are employed in a number of ways; however some studies (e.g. Blanchard 1990) emphasise that CABs were not designed to answer all the questions.
-Changes in CABs (or in its primary version) are sometimes used as simple measures of impact of the fiscal policy.
-(European Commission 2000, Van den Noord 2002) Other studies (Chalk, 2002) argue that CABs are inherently unable to approximate even the indication of the presence of the fiscal impulse, let alone its size.
-At the same time, however, they are more suitable for measuring the degree of fiscal activity, provided that exogenous effects - exchange rates, inflation and interest rates - have no significant effects on the deficit.
+However some studies (e.g. Blanchard 1990) emphasise that CABs were not designed to answer all the questions.
+Changes in CABs (or in its primary version) are sometimes used as simple measures of impact of the fiscal policy (European Commission 2000, Van den Noord 2002).
+Other studies (Chalk, 2002) argue that CABs are inherently unable to approximate even the indication of the presence of the fiscal impulse, let alone its size.
+At the same time, however, they are more suitable for measuring the degree of fiscal activity, provided that effects such as exchange rates, inflation and interest rates have no significant impacts on the deficit.
 Since these assumptions are not very realistic, an OECD working paper (Buti and van den Noord 2002) recommends additional correction with the so-called inflation gap to capture the discretionary component of the budget.